 Under Korean GAAP the Company recorded expenditures related to research and development activities as current expense.
-Under Korean IFRS if such costs related to development activities meet certain criteria they are recorded as intangible assets.
+Under Korean IFRS if such costs related to development activities meet certain criteria, they are recorded as intangible assets.

-(d) Goodwill or bargain purchase arising from business combinations
+(d) Goodwill or gain from bargain purchase arising from business combinations

 Under Korean GAAP, the Company amortizes goodwill or recognizes a gain in relation to bargain purchase (negative goodwill) acquired as a result of business combinations on a straight-line method over five years from the year of acquisition.
 Under Korean IFRS, goodwill is not amortized but reviewed for impairment annually.
-Bargain purchase is recognized immediately in the statement of income.
+A gain as a result of bargain purchase is recognized immediately in the statement of income.
 The impact of this adjustment is included within "other" adjustment in the tables below.